yannisEF/Reinforcement-learning-visualization/README.md

 "/TestSAC/savedVignette.py"

-Output of the tool : you will find in "/TestSAC/SavedVignette" a ".xz"  file of a savedVignette
+Input of the tool : you will find in "/TestSAC/SavedVignette" a ".xz"  file of a Vignette serialized

 ```
 python3 savedVignette.py --directory cheminVersSavedVignette --filename rl_model_8000_steps